Cruiser: Current cruisers

+The end of the Cold War and the subsequent reduction of military rivalry led to significant reductions in naval forces.
+This reduction was more pronounced in the Soviet Navy, which was mostly taken over by Russia.
+Faced with severe financial difficulties, Russia was forced to decommission most of its ships in the 1990s or send them for extended overhauls.
 The most recent Soviet/Russian rocket cruisers, the four Kirov-class battlecruisers, were built in the 1970s and 1980s.
 One of the Kirov class is in refit, and 2 are being scrapped, with the Pyotr Velikiy in active service.
 Russia also operates two Slava-class cruisers and one Admiral Kuznetsov-class carrier which is officially designated as a cruiser, specifically a "heavy aviation cruiser" (тяжелый авианесущий крейсер) due to her complement of 12 P-700 Granit supersonic AShMs.
+In 2022, the cruiser Moskva of Project 1164 sank after being hit by a Ukrainian missile.

 Currently, the Kirov-class heavy missile cruisers are used for command purposes, as Pyotr Velikiy is the flagship of the Northern Fleet.
 However, their air defense capabilities are still powerful, as shown by the array of point defense missiles they carry, from 44 OSA-MA missiles to 196 9K311 Tor missiles.
 For longer range targets, the S-300 is used.
 For closer range targets, AK-630 or Kashtan CIWSs are used.
 Aside from that, Kirovs have 20 P-700 Granit missiles for anti-ship warfare.
 For target acquisition beyond the radar horizon, three helicopters can be used.
 Besides a vast array of armament, Kirov-class cruisers are also outfitted with many sensors and communications equipment, allowing them to lead the fleet.

 The United States Navy has centered on the aircraft carrier since World War II.
 The Ticonderoga-class cruisers, built in the 1980s, were originally designed and designated as a class of destroyer, intended to provide a very powerful air-defense in these carrier-centered fleets.
+As of 2020, the US Navy still had 22 of its newest Ticonderoga-class cruisers in service.
+These ships were continuously upgraded, enhancing their value and versatility.
+Some were equipped with ballistic missile defense capabilities (Aegis BMD system).
+However, no new cruisers of this class were being built.
+In the 21st century, there were design efforts for futuristic large cruisers provisionally designated as CG(X), but the program was canceled in 2010 due to budget constraints.